dhlab-basel/JDNConvertibleCalendar/README.md

 ## General Remarks

-**Please note that this software is still in a very early state of development.
-Its existing functionality hasn't been properly tested yet.**
+**Please note that this software is still in a early state of development.
+Currently only Gregorian and Julian calendars are supported.**

 ## Introduction

-`JDNConvertibleCalendar` offers a convenient way to convert a given date to different calendar formats making use of Julian Day Number (JDN).
+`JDNConvertibleCalendar` offers a convenient way to convert a given date to different calendar formats making use of Julian Day Count (JDC) and Julian Day Number (JDN).
+The Julian Day is continuous count of days since the beginning of the Julian Period in 4713 BCE.
+JDC contains a fraction that contains the daytime.
+It is to note that the JDC starts a noon with a fraction of .0 and midnight is at .5.
+For example the day with the date
+27th of January 1987 starts with the JDC of 2446822.5 and ends with a JDC of 2446823.4999….
+Hence noon is at 2446823.0 .
+The corresponding JDN is at noon, that is for this example (27th of January 1987) at 2446823 .

+Please note that this software uses the (astronomical) convention that BCE dates are represented as negative years and that the year zero (0) is used!
+This the year 1 BCE must be given as year 0, and the year 2 BCE corresponds to -1 etc. .

 Currently, Gregorian and Julian calendar are supported.

 ## Focus

 The focus of this project is to provide a design or architecture that makes it easy to convert between calendar formats.
 It is, however, not primarily a library for astronomical algorithms.
-For now, we put the these methods in the module `JDNConvertibleConversionModule` which is basically a (partial) reimplementation in TypeScript of what you find at <https://www.fourmilab.ch/documents/calendar>.
+For now, we put the these methods in the module `JDNConvertibleConversionModule`.
 We would like to make this an separate module which could be used with `JDNConvertibleCalendar` (see <https://github.com/dhlab-basel/JDNConvertibleCalendar/issues/1>).

 ## Design